Professional Ghostwriter For Hire

 There are many misconceptions about what a ghostwriter is.
 It is NOT writing for dead people.
 Nor is it being dead and writing for people.
 It is simply writing as someone else.
 Anytime a writer doesn’t have his/her/their name attached, chances are that writer is performing ghostwriting services.

 And there are a lot of different types of professional ghostwriting services.
-Books are the most common, but speeches, blogs and website copy are three other types of writing you might want when you hire a ghostwriter.
+Books are the most common, but speeches, blogs and website copy are three other types of writing you might want when you hire a professional ghostwriter.

 Some ghostwriters are fiction ghostwriters, others (like me) specialize in non-fiction.
 Make sure you choose someone who offers the ghostwriting services you’re seeking.